Skip to contents

 If TRUE, the total number of partitions is taken from the supplied measurements data.frame.
 This requires that the argument total_partitions_col is specified in concentrations_observe().

-Prior (mean) on the conversion factor (partition volume scaled by the dilution of wastewater in the assay) for the dPCR reaction.
+The conversion factor (partition volume multiplied with the scaling of concentration in the assay) for the dPCR reaction.
 See details for further explanation.

 pre_replicate_cv_prior_mu